talrav/sudo-cat/README.md

   1. Uncomment "solver.save(NAME)", **line 95** (Not obligatory, do it only if you want to save the model).
   1. Comment **line 98**, this line loads our model.

+  **FYI : All the solved sudokus by the CNN model were saved in a csv file, so when you press solve, you get the solution from the csv file.
+We made it that way only to speed up the program.